Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

 \end{theorem}

-The proof proceeds by constructing a pair of statistically indistinguishable problem instances whose corresponding cost-optimal truthful mechanisms are incompatible.
-Specifically, any reward mechanism that is both truthful and near-optimal under one instance must either violate truthfulness or incur strictly larger payments under the other.
+The proof start by constructing a pair of statistically indistinguishable, two-agent problem instances whose corresponding cost-efficient feasible mechanisms are incompatible.
+Specifically, any reward mechanism that is both feasible and near-optimal under one instance must either violate constraints or incur strictly larger payments under the other.
 This incompatibility allows us to reduce adaptive mechanism design to a hypothesis testing problem, and we invoke Le~Cam’s two-point method to derive the lower bound.
+To extend the result to $N$ agents, we apply a direct-sum construction.
+Agents are divided into pairs, and each pair independently selects one of the two-agent hard instances.
+Under this construction, the principal is essentially handling $\lfloor N/2 \rfloor$ independent sequential games, thus the regret lower bound is linear in $N$.

-The results together with its proof (see Appendix \ref{sec: defered proofs}) reveals that the regret bottleneck of adaptive mechanism design is the difficulty in learning players’ conditional beliefs, namely the posterior distributions $p^*(x_j \mid x_i)$ that govern incentives.
+The lower bound together with its proof (see Appendix \ref{sec: defered proofs}) reveals that the regret bottleneck of adaptive mechanism design is the difficulty in learning players’ conditional beliefs, namely the posterior distributions $p^*(x_j \mid x_i)$ that govern incentives.
 Because the lower bound is derived via a two-point argument, it does not explicitly depend on the alphabet size $d = |\mathcal{Y}|$.
 However, since estimating a discrete distribution over $\mathcal{Y}$ incurs a minimax risk of order $\sqrt{d/T}$~\cite{han2015minimax}, we conjecture that the regret bound achieved by \texttt{DRAM} is also optimal in its dependence on $d$, up to logarithmic factors.